 At the end of this training program:

-- You should be able to walk and climb moderate snow and ice slopes for up to six to eight hours a day, carrying up to fifty pounds of supplies on your back and pulling up to 35-40 pounds of supplies on a sled (at the same time!).
+- You should be able to walk and climb moderate snow and ice slopes for up to six to eight hours a day, carrying an approximate weight of 85 pounds between pack and sled.

-- You should be able to recover from a hard day’s climbing within an eight to twelve hour period to resume another day of hard physical exertion.
+- You should be able to recover from a hard day’s climbing within an eight to 12-hour period to resume another day of hard physical exertion.

 - You should be able to physically and mentally go the extra mile when called upon for survival reasons.

 Screening is not a flawless process.
 We rely on team members to train diligently and appraise their skills with honesty, so that each team has the best possible chance of success.
 Our biggest challenge in galvanizing teams is when climbers arrive at the mountain with a lower level of fitness or skill level than the climb requires.
 This can put your teammates and guides in a difficult situation.
 Looking at past success, the overwhelmingly majority of climbers who were strong and successful team members on Denali generally have:

 - Completed a mountaineering course and 1–2 climbs prior to attempting Denali.